Albania: If the app shows no drivers, switch to InDrive or hail a taxi on the street.

 Nigeria: Bolt's 'Ladies Only' option pairs female riders with female drivers.
 A thoughtful feature available in Lagos for those who prefer it.

-Norway: Cheaper than Uber in Oslo . use for late-night journeys when transit stops.
+Norway: Cheaper than Uber in Oslo.
+Use for late-night journeys when transit stops.

-Poland: Bolt also rents e-scooters and e-bikes in major cities . great for short city hops.
+Poland: Bolt also rents e-scooters and e-bikes in major cities.
+Great for short city hops.

-Portugal: Bolt can struggle to find drivers in smaller towns like Sintra . book early or have a taxi backup plan.
+Portugal: Bolt can struggle to find drivers in smaller towns like Sintra.
+Book early or have a taxi backup plan.

-Romania: Also offers Bolt Food delivery . one account covers both rides and meals.
+Romania: Also offers Bolt Food delivery.
+One account covers both rides and meals.

-Sweden: Often undercuts Uber on price . compare both for airport runs.
+Sweden: Often undercuts Uber on price.
+Compare both for airport runs.

 Slovenia: Book your Bolt to the airport at least 15 minutes early.
 Ljubljana is small but availability can thin out during morning rush hour.